c-florist/dune-api/README.md

 ### TODO

-- [ ] Add a route and validation for getting a single character
 - [ ] Add a planet model and table, with associated get / getall routes
 - [ ] Add an endpoint to accept a lat/lon, identify where the user is and return the most similar planet based on environment (e.g. desert, island, ocean, forest)